Helping Through Crisis Webinar

 Phases of Grief

-In this article, a diagram and video shows a model for understanding stages of grief.
+In this article, a diagram and video show a model for understanding stages of grief.
 The brief descriptions of each phase can help individuals to understand their own grief as well as the emotions and reactions of others.
 [ACCFS]

 Five Keys to Beating Trauma